 Facebook business pages generally tend to use the informal ‘du’ even in private messages, but again, if in doubt check the page and see how they post.

-LinkedIn is more business related, so people tend to use the formal ‘Sie’.
+LinkedIn is more business related, so people tend to use the formal ‘Sie’ when doing linkedin lead generation.
 Again, take your cue from the Germans.

 So, what about websites?

 Most German companies’ websites use Sie, although IKEA doesn’t.
 They say it’s because in Sweden they wouldn’t, therefore they won’t on their German site either.
 So, customers are addressed informally with ‘du’.
 BUT, they have a part on their site addressed to businesses, and there they use ‘Sie’.

 If you have a German part of own website it depends a little on what you’re selling.
 If it’s B2B, aimed at other businesses and/ or is a serious product, then it’s safer to be formal and use ‘Sie’.